ivanizag/bbz/README.md

 `filename` is the filename of the ROM to run.
 With no arguments it runs the BBC Basic ROM in `BASIC.ROM`.

-Avaliable flags (to put before the ROM filename if present):
+AvaIlable flags (to put before the ROM filename if present):

 ```
   -M	dump to the console the MOS calls including console I/O calls
   -c	dump to the console the CPU execution operations
   -m	dump to the console the MOS calls excluding console I/O calls
   -p	panic on not implemented MOS calls
+  -s	dump to the console the accesses to Fred, Jim or Sheila

 ```

 ## Usage example